 Follow the obvious path down from the road to the base of the falls.
 The path is steep but short.

 The 1938 publication Scenic Resources of the Tennessee Valley got a little carried away when it stated, “Perhaps the most beautiful waterfalls in this part of Pisgah Forest occur along a section of Catheys Creek.”
-Catheys Creek Falls is scenic, for sure, but it doesn’t compare with several others in the area.
+Catheys Creek Falls is scenic, for sure, but I wouldn’t rate it higher than some others in the area.
 In the authors’ defense, outsiders knew about few of the region’s waterfalls in 1938.
-In addition, the photograph that’s in the book shows a waterfall devoid of clutter except for a stump in the pool.
-In all the times I’ve visited since the early 1990s, I’ve seen it clear of downfall only once.

 According to Jim Bob Tinsley in The Land of Waterfalls, the creek and falls were named for George Cathey, a captain in the Revolutionary War who was awarded land in the area for his service.